TiboPowershell/PowershellBlog/_posts/2024-12-28-Export-Access-Packages-Resources.md

 ## Let’s start with the script
 ### Connect to Graph
 We will need to fill in our Tenant ID, Client ID and Client Secret.
-We also define a path for our Excel export
+We also define a path for our Excel export.
 ```PowerShell
 $Global:TenantId = "<TenantID>"
 $Global:ClientId = "<ClientID>"